ceford/cefjdemos-data-jdm-help-en/articles/glossary/glossary.md

 This can be implemented in Joomla using a single multi-level menu then creating more than one menu module each referring to a different level.

-**See also**: Menu

 ## Template

-A template is a type of Joomla! extension that changes the way your site looks.
-There are two types of templates used by the Joomla!
-CMS: Front-end
+A template is a type of Joomla! extension that controls page appearance.
-Templates
-and
+- A Site template controls the public appearance of the site content.
-The Front-end Template controls the way your website is presented to the user viewing the website's content.
-The Back-end Template controls the way your website's administrative tasks are presented for controlling management functions by a Joomla!
-Administrator.
-These would include common tasks such as: user, menu, article, category, module, component, plugin and template management.
+- An Administrator template controls the appearance of the site as for administrative tasks such as: user, menu, article, category, module, component, plugin and template management.

-**See also**:
-Component,
-Module,
-Plugin

 ## Template style

 ## Upgrade Package

-An Upgrade Package in Joomla! is an archive of files that contain the files that have changed between Joomla! versions.
+An Upgrade Package in Joomla! is a package of files that contain the files that have changed between Joomla! versions.
 When this archive is unpacked, it replaces the old version of the modified files with the new version.
-For example, if fifty files were changed between version 3.x.1 and 3.x.2, the upgrade package from 3.x.1 to 3.x.2 would contain these fifty files and, when unpacked, would replace these fifty files and upgrade the installed version from 3.x.1 to 3.x.2.
+For example, if fifty files were changed between version 5.1 and 5.2, the upgrade package would contain these fifty files and instructions on how to execute the upgrade.
+Sometimes this includes database updates and removal of files no longer used.

-Upgrade Packages are also sometimes referred to as  Before installing an Upgrade Package, read the release notes and the <a href="https://docs.joomla.org/Upgrade_Instructions" class="mw-redirect" title="Upgrade Instructions">Upgrade Instructions</a> relating to the Upgrade Package.